KeeeX/eslint-config/README.md

 any number to control the maximum depth of the scan.

 ### TypeScript
-If `typescript` is set to true, only basic typescript rules are enforced.
+If `typescript` is set to true, it will lookg for `tsconfig.json`.
-Instead, it is advised to provide the path to the typescript configuration file (typically `tsconfig.json`), in which case rules that requires typing informations are enabled.
+Optionally, a custom path to the TypeScript config JSON file can be provided.

 ### TSDoc
 For TypeScript projects, the `eslint-plugin-tsdoc` is enabled by default.